 - Email: firstname.lastname@example.org

 - Legal representative: Bruce Wayne mock certificate with CPF 47891178631

 The Lacuna Test PKI is not trusted by default on our sample projects.
 See sections below for instructions on how to configure your application to accept test certificates.

-If you need a certificate with a particular information, contact us.
+If you need a certificate with a particular information, issue a test certificate yourself.

 Always remember to remove the trust in the Lacuna Test PKI security context when you're moving to a production environment.
 Better yet, use some sort of conditional compilation so that the test PKI is only trusted when running in debug mode.